WD-Scott/Stochastic-Volatility-Model/README.md

 ## Synopsis:

 Apple stock returns exhibit high time-varying volatility – quite stable sometimes, highly variable at others, and the distribution of market returns is highly non-gaussian.
-Thus, sampling Apple volatilities would be very difficult.
+Thus, sampling Apple stock volatilities would be very difficult.

 Stochastic Volatility (SV) models help capture such dynamic volatility, creating a more realistic representation of changing market risks.
 As a Bayesian method, these models provide uncertainty estimates, enabling better risk management.